kugurerdem/rugu.dev/content/english/blog/npc.md

 are blindly trying to apply what they told you without understanding the rationale behind it, you will quickly find yourselves in a conflicted position.

-**So, even if you are appealing to authority, you still have to kinda put an effort into choosing the right authority, the one that their approach makes sense the most.**
+**So, even if you are appealing to authority, you still have to put an effort into choosing the right authority, the one whose approach makes sense the most.**

 As you think more about it, it becomes clear that it's not just about "experts telling you the most optimal solution for your case."
 Instead, people often